JoelNiklaus/LEXTREME/README.md

  1,2,3 --num_train_epochs 10
 ```

-Temporary bash files will be created and saved in the folder ```temporary``` and they will be run immediately.
+Temporary bash files will be created and saved in the folder ```temporary_scripts``` and they will be run immediately.
 These bash files will be overwritten the next time you run main.py.

 If you want to finetune only on, let's say, ```xlm-roberta-large```.
 ```